Annapolis, Maryland: Museums, historical sites, and monuments

-The Kunta Kinte-Alex Haley memorial, located in a park at the head of Annapolis City Dock, commemorates the arrival point of Alex Haley's African ancestor, Kunta Kinte, whose story is related in Haley's book Roots.
+The Kunta Kinte-Alex Haley memorial, located in a park at the head of Annapolis City Dock, commemorates the arrival point of Alex Haley's African ancestor, Kunta Kinte, whose story is related in Haley's 1976 novel Roots: The Saga of an American Family.
 A sculpture group at the memorial site portrays Alex Haley seated, reading from a book to three children.
 The final phase of the memorial's construction was completed in 2002.

 The Paca House and Garden encompasses an 18th-century Georgian mansion constructed by William Paca, a signer of the Declaration of Independence.
 The property includes a terraced garden that has been restored to its colonial-era design.

 Annapolis often serves as the end point for the 3,000-mile annual transcontinental Race Across America bicycle race.

 To the north of the state house is a monument to Thurgood Marshall, the first black justice of the US Supreme Court and formerly a Maryland lawyer who won many important civil rights cases.

 Located just before the Naval Academy Bridge is the World War II Memorial, which was constructed in 1998 to symbolize the sacrifice made by the 275,000 citizens from Maryland who joined the service to fight in the war.
 The memorial is composed of 48 granite columns to represent the 48 states at the time of the war surrounding an amphitheater in which are the names of 6,454 men who gave their lives in the war.
 Directly behind the memorial are both the Maryland, and United States flags, and a star shaped column with a seven sided base to represent Maryland being the seventh state in the Union.

 Sports

-On March 9, 2010, the Chesapeake Bayhawks of Major League Lacrosse moved from Washington, D.C. to the Annapolis area, at Navy–Marine Corps Memorial Stadium.
+On March 9, 2010, the Chesapeake Bayhawks of Major League Lacrosse moved from Washington, D.C., to the Annapolis area, at Navy–Marine Corps Memorial Stadium.
 In 2013, the Bayhawks won the league's championship, the Steinfeld Cup, for the fifth time.

+Annapolis Blues FC is a men's amateur soccer team that plays in USL League Two, which also competes out of Navy–Marine Corps Memorial Stadium.